-Total Trihalometha Total Trihalomethanes (TTHM) Some people who drink water containing trihalomethanes in excess of the MCL over many years may experience problems with their liver, kidneys, or central nervous systems, and may have an increased risk of getting cancer.
-Violation Type Violation Begin Violation End Violation Explanation MCL, LRAA 10/01/2014 Water samples showed the amount of this contaminant in our drinking water was above its standard MCL (80 ppb) for the period indicated.
-The 2015 samples taken in February and April were less than 51 ppb.
+Total Trihalomethanes (TTHM) Some people who drink water containing trihalomethanes in excess of the MCL over many years may experience problems with their liver, kidneys, or central nervous systems, and may have an increased risk of getting cancer.
+Violation Type Violation Begin Violation End Violation Explanation MCL, LRAA 01/01/2016 03/31/2016 Water samples showed that the amount of this contaminant in our drinking water was above its standard (called a maximum contaminant level and abbreviated MCL) for the period indicated.
+MCL, LRAA 04/01/2016 06/30/2016 Water samples showed that the amount of this contaminant in our drinking water was above its standard (called a maximum contaminant level and abbreviated MCL) for the period indicated.